thundra-io/thundra-aws-workshop/content/_thundra_foresight/_3_testing_with_thundra.md

 ⭐ 3.
 Test Case

-Each integration test has a connection between local API and lambda function where we deployed at [Run Test Locally](/integrate-foresight/local-tests.html) section.
+Each integration test has a connection between local API and Lambda function where we deployed at [Run Test Locally](/integrate-foresight/local-tests.html) section.

 ---

 #### Performance Details

-On the dashboard, you can see the performance metrics of the lambda integration tests.
+On the dashboard, you can see the performance metrics of the Lambda integration tests.
 ![Integration Tests](/images/_foresight/_test_monitoring/integration-02.png)

 ⭐ 1.
 Performance Section